Vaccinations are continuing at the Squaxin Island health clinic.

 It is critical that you show up at your appointed time.
 Each vile contains 10 doses which must be used within six hours after being opened.
 Everyone must show up when scheduled, or we run the risk of wasting vaccines.

 The vaccines are a two-part series.
 The second doses is due three weeks after the first vaccination.
 Please schedule an appointment for the second dose with the health clinic front desk prior to leaving the clinic.

-All persons who receive a vaccination need to wait for 15 to 20 minutes in their car after the vaccine is given to monitor for side effects, if any, and let the health clinic know if they experience any.
+All persons who receive a vaccination need to wait for 15 to 20 minutes after the vaccine is given to monitor for side effects, if any, and let the health clinic know if they experience any.

 Please continue to wear your mask and practice social distancing to protect our tribal community.

 The vaccine is made by Moderna and has been tested and proven effective.
 (See articles below.)

 First to receive the vaccine: Elders over 65, health care workers, and other vulnerable adults

 Second to receive the vaccine: Tribal members, descendants, employees and other community members.

 Vaccines will only be made available to adults 18 years of age and older.